grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** do we have any sort of requirements, stories or whatever to work with?

 **Johnny:** Yes, I'll explain some as I walk you through the input and output data structures.
-This will be enough to get us going.
+It will be enough to get us going.

 ### Request